liuchengxu/vim-clap/README.md

 If you want to write your own clap theme, take [autoload/clap/themes/material_design_dark.vim](autoload/clap/themes/material_design_dark.vim) as a reference.

 See `:help clap-highlights` for more information.

+### Search syntax

+vim-clap uses a search syntax similar to the one used in fzf, please refer to [the search syntax section of fzf's README](https://github.com/junegunn/fzf#search-syntax) for more details.
+Note that the OR operator defined by a single bar character is not yet implemented, but you can achieve that by using multiple exact matches.

 ## How to define your own provider